The Trust turns 100

 Photo: The T’Shuvah Center.
 Courtesy of Costar Group.

-Transforming Public Spaces: High Line
+Transforming Public Spaces: The High Line

 Since opening in June 2009, the High Line has become an icon of American contemporary landscape architecture.
 The High Line’s success has inspired cities throughout the world to redevelop and revitalize obsolete infrastructure as public space.
 With more than five million visitors per year, the park is a favorite of tourists and locals alike and spurred real estate development in adjacent neighborhoods.
 In 1999, when the park was just an idea, The Trust enabled Friends of the High Line to hire their first fundraiser.